canjiali/PARADE/README.md

     --tpu_name=$tpu_name
 done
 ```
-The 5 fold test results are done now.
+The 5-fold training/testing are done now.
 Next you need to download the resutls from GCS, then merge them, and evaluate them!
 ```bash
 gs_dir=gs://canjiampii/adhoc/experiment/$dataset/$field/num-segment-${num_segment}/$runid